Funding guides

 Assistance for Children with Severe Disabilities (ACSD)

-Monthly provincial payment of $25 to $665 for families with household income under $76,920.
+Monthly provincial payment for low-income Ontario families.
+As of the current Ontario application form, payments are listed as $25 to $665 per month and the income threshold is $76,920.
 Separate from SSAH and OAP.

 See how to apply →